david-fong/capswalk/game-ideas.md

 One final note: try to think of ways to frame the game as some part of the real world in a way that gives it charm or enforces the atmosphere you want to create (intense/chill, collaborative/competitive).
 I'm talking about using the visuals to turn the game into a familiar "story".
 Without that, this game is just another boring typing game.
 This game doesn't have to just be a way to hone a skill or pit yourself against others with that skill.

+## Mechanics Currently Banned from Game Core

+These may be reopened for consideration if a game idea is compelling enough.

+- Player Health

 ## Singleplayer

 I think singleplayer game modes are well suited with games that do not end and take one of the following approaches: